Medically reviewed by: Dr. Areti Vassilopoulos, Yale School of Medicine

-Do you struggle with sleep issues?
-If so, you’ve probably already had someone recommend melatonin as a solution.
+If you’ve struggled with sleep issues, you’ve likely been told to take melatonin as an over-the-counter sleep aid.
 Unfortunately, even if it helps you get to sleep at night, melatonin could produce some unpleasant lingering side effects that affect your quality of life the next day.

 Melatonin is a helpful sleep aid and it’s generally safe for short-term use.
 However, it can also cause undesirable side effects like headache, nausea, dizziness, and drowsiness.
 Although melatonin is a hormone that naturally occurs in your body, taking too much of it could make you feel excessively groggy or drowsy the next morning.